 For the last decade, power and thermal management has been of high importance.
 The entire market focus has moved from achieving better performance through single-thread optimizations, e.g., speculative execution, towards simpler architectures that achieve better performance per watt, provided that vast parallelism exists.
 The HPC community, particularly at the higher end, focuses on the flops/watt metric since the running cost of high-end HPC systems are so significant.
 It is the potential power requirements of exa-scale systems that are the limiting factor (given currently available technologies).
 The practical outcome of this is the rise of accelerating co-processors and many-core systems.
-In the following sections we will discuss three such technologies that are likely to form the major computing components of the first generation of exa-scale machines:
+In the following sections we will mention such technologies in the context of relevant international exa-scale projects.
+The problem with the current two-pronged advance is that it is not always easy to develop parallel programs for these technologies and, moreover, those parallel programs are not always performance portable between each technology (particularly since FPGAs use a data-flow programming model), meaning that each time the architecture